haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 `git clone https://github.com/haodafan/IBMCloudDemo-FNTPR.git`

+After you cloned the source files, you'll have to download the **dependencies**.
+For the sake of conserving space, I have omitted the dependencies in my git repository, but you can easily download them by running the node command:

+`npm install`

 (if you're doing this at work, make sure to have the proxy setup!
-See 2.2.5)
+See 2.2.4 and 2.2.5)

+With those two simple commands, you should have all the source files necessary for my project.

 ## 3.2 Setting up the app locally and connecting it to the Cloud